DreamHollow/Cuboidal/README.md

 ---

 Committing changes to this repo should be done as follows:
-Fork it.
-Seriously, I don't care.
+Fork and pull request.
+Please.

 Fork the project and submit a pull request from your repo.
 If the changes are compatible with the current version of the project, I'll bring them over.